Understanding Long-Term Incentives

 Data-driven rewards for a performance-based culture

 To support a pay-for-performance culture, any type of LTI plan may be driven by company and/or individual performance.
 The system should be able to apply business rules that take performance metrics and use them to calculate proposed incentive awards.
-For example, there may be a company multiplier applied depending on the achievement of revenue or other targets.
+For example, there may be a company multiplier applied depending on the achievement of revenue or other objectives or targets.
 This requires the ability to tap into the data sources that can provide the relevant KPIs, and a rules engine to use those metrics to drive the award of incentives.

 Rules-based and performance-driven, but with discretion